Longyn Gorbachevskyy

 |

-he died around 1976.
-Whether he ever returned to Tovste or
+Montreal in 1971.
+Whether he ever returned to Tovste or published

-published other material about his life in Ukraine is not
+other material about his life in Ukraine is not known.
+Nevertheless,

-known.
-Nevertheless, the single chapter of his reminiscences
+the single chapter of his reminiscences about Tluste/Tovste,

-If you would like offer to translate the Gorbachevskyy chapter
+If you would like offer to translate the Horbachevskyy chapter

 from Ukrainian into English or to make resources available